mofsesam/fastapi-example/README.md

 #### A note on FastAPI self documentaion and exploration
 One of the selling point of FastAPI is self documentaion and exploration.
 This is most useful for local development  in a Sesam connector context.

-You can change local permissions to allow Anonymous "Read microservice proxy" to access microservice in a webbrowser, but the proxy nature will cause problems.
-See: https://github.com/sesam-community/msoft-planner https://fastapi.tiangolo.com/advanced/sub-applications-proxy/
+You can change local permissions to allow Anonymous "Read microservice proxy" to access Sesam microservice in a webbrowser, but the proxy nature will cause problems.
+For hints see: https://github.com/sesam-community/msoft-planner https://fastapi.tiangolo.com/advanced/sub-applications-proxy/

-TIP: The automatically constructed openapi.json file can be downloaded and used e.g. to make a Postman collection (must be converted from json to yaml)

 #### A note on local development based on this example code
 Set environment variables with set_local_env.bat (Windows)
 Use: docker-compose [build|up|down|push]
 When running with docker-compose up, go to http://localhost:8080/docs to see the interactiv OpenAPI (Swagger) documntation of example-api.
+TIP: The automatically constructed openapi.json file can be downloaded and used e.g. to make a Postman collection (must be converted from json to yaml)